 At a large aluminum ore processing plant on an island in the Caribbean, the electrical loads were so large that an on-site, coal-fired steam generator provided primary power for the facility.
 Multiple large motor loads ranging from 480V to 4,160V existed.
 The focus of this article will be on a 4,160V blower motor for a cooling fan in the generator building — the control for this load was located in the 4,160V switchgear building (Photo 1).

-The accident.
 After entering the switchgear room and starting the fan motor from the motor control center (MCC), the plant operator heard a strange noise.
 Searching to investigate the source of the disturbance, he quickly determined the unusual sound seemed to be coming from behind the MCC.
 As he entered this area (putting him approximately 4 feet to 5 feet from the cabinet), an explosion occurred — causing the victim to receive a serious arc flash injury that included burns to his hands, arms, and face.

 After the accident, engineers investigating the incident found an exploded 4,160V, 125kVA capacitor.
 Because the capacitor was oil-filled, it produced a fireball upon explosion.
 The capacitor bank was located in an enclosed shelf unit with heavy-gauge steel perforated exterior walls.
 One area of the wall had been exploded outward at the capacitor location (Photo 2).
 The accident capacitor, which was 20 years old at the time of the explosion, was one of two paralleled to the motor feeder.
 When the victim investigated the source of the noise, he was unknowingly staring into the face of ground zero.
 Although he did have safety glasses on, he was not wearing any other personal protective equipment (PPE) at the time of the accident.